Measuring Guide

 Is the in-home measurement really free?

 Yes, with no obligation to purchase.
 We come to you, measure every window ourselves, and show fabrics and samples in your actual lighting before you commit to anything.
+If you're not in our San Gabriel Valley service area, or just want to get a feel for materials first, you can also order up to 10 free fabric swatches online (you only pay shipping).

 Skip the Guesswork